rapaktech/sidehustle-internship/README.md

 # sidehustle-internship
-Code files for assignments on the Side Hustle 2021 Internship
+Code files for assignments on the Side Hustle 2021 Internship.